HSA investment options–save or grow your money.

 Your funds start out in an interest bearing FDIC insured cash account.
 There is no minimum deposit required for opening an HSA.
 Once your contributions reach $1,500, you have additional choices.
 Interest rates are variable.

-After you have $1,500 in your cash account, excess funds are automatically transferred in $100 increments into an interest-bearing, FDIC-insured account.
-Funds are automatically transferred between the cash and interest-bearing accounts as cash account funds increase or decrease.
+After you have reached $1,500 in your cash account you have the option to transfer excess funds in $100 increments into an interest-bearing, FDIC-insured account.
+In order for funds to transfer you must log in to your online account and ‘opt in.’
+Once 'opted in' funds are automatically transferred between the cash and interest-bearing accounts as cash account funds increase or decrease.
 Interest rates are variable.

 This is where your investing flexibility becomes a reality.
 At any time, you may invest funds from your interest-bearing account in a wide variety of mutual fund options.